 The FIRST AGENDA OPTION is the shortest, and can be accomplished in a single, 3-hour session.
 This option will offer your participants a quick tour through the five topic chapters which they can continue to explore on their own after the workshop.
+This agenda option might be well-suited to a group that prefers a shorter time commitment.
+That said, past participants have reported they would like to have had more time for discussion than this option allows.

-The SECOND AGENDA OPTION breaks the workshop up over two half-day sessions and allows a more time for answering questions in the workbook and for group discussion.
+The SECOND AGENDA OPTION allows more time both for answering questions in the workbook and for group discussion - breaking the workshop up over two half-day sessions.

-The THIRD AGENDA OPTION is the most informal and simply offers an open-ended process for a group to explore the workbook topic-by-topic over several weeks or months while still providing some structure and shared support from other people who are similarly interested and engaged in planning for aging in place.
+The THIRD AGENDA OPTION is the most informal and simply offers an open-ended process for a group to explore the workbook topic-by-topic over several weeks or months while still providing some structure.